 Shaping the Future of Childhood in the Age of Artificial Intelligence

-Bringing together researchers, advisors, and thought leaders to understand and guide how AI shapes children’s development, learning, and wellbeing.
+Our Fellowship program brings together researchers, advisors, and thought leaders to understand and guide how AI shapes children’s development, learning, and wellbeing.

 Featured Researchers